 The best month to visit Machu Picchu is probably June.
-July and August are also a great time to book a Machu Picchu tour.
-What makes the period May through September the ideal one to hike the Inca Trail or visit Machu Picchu is that it does not rain.
+July and August are also a great time to book a tour.
+What makes the period May through September the ideal one to hike the Inca Trail or visit the ruins is that it does not rain.

 June, being the best month to visit Machu Picchu is at the beginning of the high season also known as the dry season.
-During the Peruvian winter it does not rain, making your trip to Machu Picchu a dry experience.
+During the Peruvian winter, it does not rain, making your trip a dry experience.
 Also, the temperature in the Andes during the day ranges between 62 F to 66 F degrees.
-Early mornings do tend to be a big colder though.
+Early mornings do tend to be a bit colder though.

 Why June is the best time to visit Machu Picchu?

 Besides the great weather with amazing blue skies, June still shows a bit of green throughout the Andes.
 After months of daily rains (December to March, the low season), the mountains near Cusco and the Sacred Valley display a beautiful green.
 Later in the winter and due to a lack of rain, the scenery seems more “brown”.

 June also hosts the famous Inti Raymi festival every June 24th.
 The festival is a famous Inca tradition, where Cusco honors the son with a large number of festivities and events.
 The sun was an essential part of the Inca’s religion.
 “Mother Earth” (Pacha Mama) and the sun represented the essential parts of life within the Inca culture.